The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Correlated, Non-Gaussian Sky Simulations

 The \textbf{d10} dust map is modeled as an MBB, based on \emph{Planck} generalized needlet internal linear combination (GNILC) maps in intensity \citep{Planck:2016_dust}.
 The \textbf{d10} model adds random small-scale ($\ell > 100$) fluctuations to the templates, which are computed using a polarization fraction tensor formalism, such that they are moderately non-Gaussian.
 The fluctuations are modulated by the large-scale emission before being added to the large-scale template, such that they inherit some of the larger-scale amplitude structure of the maps.
 In terms of frequency scaling, an MBB spectrum model is assumed, with $\beta_d$ and $T_d$ on large scales fixed to the values from the PR2 GNILC maps \citep{Planck:2016_dust}.
 On small scales, the frequency scaling is modulated by the large scales.

 The \textbf{s5} synchrotron model uses a power-law scaling with a spatially variable spectral index.
 For temperature, the template used is from \citet{Remazeilles:2014mba}, derived from the reprocessed Haslam 408 MHz map \citep{Haslam}, and for polarization, the template is from the WMAP 9-year 23 GHz map \citep{Bennett2013}.
 Small-scale ($\ell > 38$) fluctuations are added to both in a similar way as done for the dust.
 In terms of frequency scaling, a power-law model is assumed, with the large-scale frequency scaling having a fixed power-law index $\beta_s$.
-It is based on the spectral index map of \citet{Miville-Deschenes:2008lza}, rescaled in variance to match the S-PASS power spectrum \citep{Krachmalnicoff:2018imw}, then extrapolated to small scales.
+It is based on the spectral index map of \citet{Miville-Deschenes:2008lza} (produced by combining the \citet{Haslam} 408 MHz intensity map with WMAP 3-year K-band data \citep{WMAP:2007}), rescaled in variance to match the S-PASS power spectrum \citep{Krachmalnicoff:2018imw}, then extrapolated to small scales.

 The \textbf{a1} AME model uses the Commander code \citep{Planck:2015mvg} to model the emission as coming from two spinning dust populations.
 For each population, the SpDust2 code \citep{Ali-Haimoud:2008kyz} is used to generate the emission law.
 One population is assumed to have a spatially varying peak frequency, while the other population is assumed to have a spatially constant peak frequency but nonetheless with an overall spatially varying emission template.
 Small scales are added in temperature.
 The model assumes that there is no polarized AME.